MicrosoftDocs/VBA-Docs/api/Word.Document.HasVBProject.md

 ## Remarks

-This property is most useful in programatically determining whether a document needs to be saved into a macro-enabled file format.
+This property is most useful in programmatically determining whether a document needs to be saved into a macro-enabled file format.
 If saved in another format, macros and code projects contained within the document may be lost.

 ## See also